Nasir Iqbal Falls To World No. 16 At Chengdu 2025 World Games - UrduPoint

 -

-Chengdu 2025 World Games kick off with dazzling opening ceremony10 hours ago
+Noor Zaman kicks off Chengdu 2025 World Games with dominant win10 hours ago

 -